thycotic/privman-docs/admin/actions/nix/cli-approval-msg.md

 # Command Line Approval Message Action

 The Command Line Approval Message action allows administrators to prompt command line users on Unix/Linux endpoints for an approval request.
-The action displays a text in the command line interface and prompts the user to enter text.
+The action displays text in the command line interface and prompts the user to enter text.

 To create the message action,